 Perhaps you have noticed a problem.
 In 2012 it was estimated that 8.7 billion devices were connected to the Internet.
 That is more than can be accommodated by the version 4 IP scheme.
 That is the reason why the version 6 scheme was developed, to accommodate more devices.
 In any case, we can limit ourselves here in just talking about the version 4 scheme.

 How do you get to the Google home page?
 Well, if you are using the Chrome browser, it may be set to go there automatically.
 Otherwise, you may know that if you enter google.com into your browser, then it will load the Google home page.
 But that is not the IP address.
 Most people don't have the ability and/or desire to memorize a large set of numbers.
 It is not reasonable for people to memorize the IP numbers for all of the web sites they visit regularly.
 Instead, a system of domain names was developed, names that people can more easily remember.
-The Google domain name is google.com and the University of Chicago domain name is uchicago.edu Those names are a lot easier to remember.
+The Google domain name is google.com That name is a lot easier to remember.

-You might be wondering how I know the IP addresses for the Google and University of Chicago servers.
+You might be wondering how I know the IP address for the Google server.
 I used a ping command in a terminal window on my computer.
 Below I have pasted the output resulting from one ping request:

 Approximate round trip times in milli-seconds:

-In the terminal window I entered the following command: ping uchicago.edu
+In the terminal window I entered the following command: ping google.com

-And I get a reply from the uchicago.edu server that includes the IP address!
+And I get a reply from the Google server that includes the IP address!
 Of course you need to be connected to the Internet for this to work.
 Notice that the round trip time for the reply to come back from the server is also indicated.
-In this case, the round trip from my computer to the server and back took only 23 milliseconds (0.023 seconds)!
+In this case, the average round trip from my computer to the server and back took only 33 milliseconds (0.033 seconds)!

 You can try the ping command yourself.
 If you are using a Windows computer, open your terminal software, named cmd.exe (put cmd in the search slot that opens when you click Start button or find it listed as Command Prompt in the Accessories folder of the Programs menu).
 If you are using an Apple computer, you can find the terminal program with Finder: Applications/Utilities/Terminal.
 With the Apple computer your ping command may result in repeated pinging until you stop it with Ctrl + C on the keyboard.